stuartskinner/simplestock/README.md

 * **StockService** - this service has responsibility for maintaining the set of stock related information for the system, in this simplified scenario the number of stocks is small and bounded and as such the stock information is held purely in memory.
 The stock system allows interested parties to subscribe to a stream of stock change events

+**Feed Notifications** - notifications between services should be asynchronous.
+This will ensure that the performance of operations that originate the notifications (and will typically be triggered by external interaction) are not blocked awaiting the processing of notifications by downstream subscribers.

 ## Technology Choice

 For the simplified example RxJava has been used to model the notification and subscription channel between services and to provide the real time analytics capability.
 This was selected as it closely models the semantics of the full distributed solution in which it would be replaced by a distributed event processing solution such as KafkaStreams.
 Whilst this is a simplified modelling it was felt that the unbounded and potentially high volume nature of incoming trades was the key design challenge in terms of growth of the solution as such it was felt that implementing a non real time solution that assumed full set of trades could be held and processed in memory would be short sighted.
 RxJava also provides some useful succinct time windowing capabilities that simplified the creation of the sliding window for recalculation of stock prices.

 ## Future Extension

 The code presented is a simplified sketch of the fully scaled solution presented below.

-In essense each of the service components defined within the solution TradeService, StockService would be deployed as independent services with REST API's and fronted by a load balancing capability to allow these to scale.
+In essence each of the service components defined within the solution TradeService, StockService would be deployed as independent services with REST API's and fronted by a load balancing capability to allow these to scale.
 The analytics and notification components would be replaced with Apache Kafka and KafkaStreams.
 Kafka would allow a resiliant persistent and highly available messaging channel which would support partitioning of the event streams across a definable set of partitions essentially allowing the analytics capabilities to scale horizontally as trade volumes increase.

+...
 And work out how to test time windows successfully.
+Just about managed to do this!

+....
+And fret about doubles vs BigDecimals!!